In this section, you will run a data preprocessing step using the

 srun documentation.
 You will see the output of the preprocessing script in your terminal.

 With 48 workers, the preprocessing completes in approximately 2 minutes, after initialization of the compute instance.
 As the cluster starts with ZERO compute nodes, it will take around 7 minutes to start one.
 If AWS ParallelCluster is unable to provision new Spot instances, then a request for new instances is periodically repeated.
-More information about working with Spot instances in ParallelCluster can be found here.

 Once the job completes, you see a screen output similar to the following: